mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 bootstrap accounts.
 The sandbox will run for 2×10⁶ blocks with a blocktime of 5 seconds before killing all processes.

 The test will propose the protocol `Alpha` upgrade.
-The voting periods are set to 14 blocks.
-In addition, two dummy protocols will be proposed at levels 3 and 5 within the proposal period.
+Each voting period (there are five) will last 14 blocks.
+In addition, two batches of two dummy protocols will be proposed at levels 3 and 5 within the proposal voting (the first) period.
 Finally, a timestamp will be displayed with each message.

 * The `daemons-upgrade` command shares many options with the `mini-network` command (see it's [documentation](./src/doc/mini-net.md)).